Destinations Greece The Cyclades Mykonos

 Must orderlobster orzo + the catch

-On Platis Gialos beach next to the family hotel of the same name — a beach taverna under bamboo named for the owner’s father, a Mykonian fisherman — Greek-centered menu, serious kitchen, the honest beach lunch in the middle of the south-coast hotel strip.
+On Platis Gialos beach, next to the family hotel of the same name: a beach taverna under bamboo, named for the owner's father, a Mykonian fisherman.
+A Greek-centred menu and a kitchen that means it, the honest beach lunch in the middle of the south-coast hotel strip.
 A fraction of what Nammos charges two beaches over.

 Platis GialosFamily-runOn the sand

-InsiderThe name means “Thodori’s yard” — named for the owner’s father, a Mykonian fisherman, whose black-and-white photos hang inside.
+InsiderThe name means "Thodori's yard", for the owner's father, a Mykonian fisherman, whose black-and-white photos hang inside.
 First restaurant you hit walking onto Platis Gialos; closed November to March.

 Fokos Taverna